BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 Figure~\ref{fig:todplot} represents one single Gibbs sample in the full chain.
-In contrast, Fig.~\ref{fig:traceplot} shows samples from all six Gibbs chains for the instrumental parameters for the same PID, but this time plotted as a function of Gibbs iteration.
+In contrast, Fig.~\ref{fig:traceplot} shows samples from all four Gibbs chains for the instrumental parameters for one PID, but this time plotted as a function of Gibbs iteration.
 For perfect Markov chain mixing, these should all scatter around a well-defined mean value with a short correlation length.